[parsec-users] How can I specify the core affinity when Irun PARSEC ?

 ./parsecmgmt -a run -p blackscholes -i native -n 4

 But when I use top command: I found the threads are running on radom cores.
-For example in 1 run the for threads are on 2,6,8,10; for another run they are on 1, 5, 6, 11.
+For example inone run, the 4 threads are on Core 2,6,8,10.
+The 2nd run, they are on Core 1, 5, 6, 11.

 I did not schedule other user workloads on the system.
 Only PARSEC and OS (OpenSuse 11.2).

-From: parsec-users-bounces at lists.cs.princeton.edu on behalf of Muhammad abid Mughal
+From: parsec-users-bounces at lists.cs.princeton.edu on behalf of Christian Bienia

 To: parsec-users at lists.cs.princeton.edu